Chris-github01/Level-2-Capstone-Project-3/README.md

 # Level-2-Capstone-Project-3
 ## Poised Program - File handling
 ### This program allows the user to generate a construction project by registerring all relevant parties (Architect, Engineer and Client) and uploading info regarding the project.
 This program focusses on reading and writing info to and from text files.
+### Defensive programming was used by means of try/catch blocks to ensure the user enters the correct info.
+Should the user enter an incorrect menu option as an example, the program will inform the user that an incorrect option was selected and that a correct option should be chosen
 ### There is a main menu with options for the user to select from.
 The menu options are as follow:
 ### *Main Menu*
 1. Add project